WORLD PREMIERE

 SYNOPSIS

-A new work from our Voices From a Changing Nation Series (2 hours, which includes a 15 minute intermission)
+A new work from our Voices From a Changing Nation Series (2 hours, plus a 15 minute intermission)

-Based on dozens of deeply personal interviews with local colleagues, elder justice advocates, and close friends whose lives have been disrupted – but also transformed – by unexpected care taking for loved ones contending with memory loss.
-Often funny, always intimate, and powerfully informed, the play moves from church basement support group, to comedy club, to rockstar book event, revealing fault-lines within families, and bonds challenged and strengthened, forming newly generative communities of care.
+Based on interviews with local colleagues in the theater community, elder justice advocates, and close friends whose lives have been disrupted – but also transformed – by unexpected caretaking for loved ones contending with memory loss, Who Cares: ♥ The Caregiver Interview Project is the World Premiere story of evolving relationships within a multi-generational, caregiver support group.
+A fusion of verbatim testimony sprung-to-life to reveal dramatic confrontation, Sister Sledge dance breaks, and a group leader's journey to sustain the love of a valiant sister facing debilitating challenges, Who Cares is frequently funny, always intimate, and powerfully informed, moving from church basement, to comedy club, to rock-star book event and beyond, exposing fault-lines within some families, unbreakable bonds in others, and moving friendships between strangers forming newly generative communities of care.

 Affinity Nights & Talk Backs